Foreword

 Make sure you are in the target parent directory of where you want the repository to be cloned.

-for Windows users.
+This is normally located at %USERPROFILE%\Documents\Github\ for Windows users.
 To ensure the repository is cloned to that location enter this command into your terminal.

 > git clone https://github.com/calyxium-lang/calyxium %USERPROFILE%\Documents\Github\calyxium